 Asus includes full-size USB-A, USB-C, and HDMI ports on the sides, as well as a USB to LAN adapter in the box, plus a protective sleeve.
-However, that microSD card-reader might not be that useful, and the USB-C port continues to be gimped, with just gen2(10 Mbps) data transferring capabilities and no support for video, charging or Thunderbolt 3.
+However, that microSD card-reader might not be that useful, and the USB-C port continues to be gimped, with just gen2(10 Gbps) data transferring capabilities and no support for video, charging or Thunderbolt 3.
 This still charges via a classic barrel-plug.

 Keyboard and trackpad